What is the role of Java Full Stack Developer?

 Phase 7: Version Control and Collaboration

-Version control systems, like Git, help track changes in code and collaborate effectively.
-You'll learn how to initialize repositories, manage branches, and collaborate using pull requests on GitHub to share and merge code changes.
-This phase is essential for working on team projects and maintaining organized code versions in Java Full Stack development.
+Version control systems (such as Git) facilitate code tracking and collaboration.
+In this phase, you'll learn how to create repositories, branches, and collaborate with pull requests using GitHub to share and merge changes in your code.
+This phase is important for working on team projects, and help with maintaining organized versions of working code in Java Full Stack development.

 Phase 8: Testing